Jos-Ven/Cforth-apps-esp32/rgb_ledstrip/README.md

-In combination with the https://github.com/Jos-Ven/A-smart-home-in-Forth you can control multiple led strips on multiple ESP32 modules in 1 go.
+In combination with the  A-smart-home-in-Forth you can control multiple led strips on multiple ESP32 modules in 1 go.

 One Esp32 may contain 3 (PWM) RGB-ledstrips and 1 auxiliary device such as a switch